 Sexual Offense Prevention Policy (SOPP) & Title IX

 The Sexual Offense Prevention Policy (SOPP) is a campus wide policy of Antioch College.
 All sexual interactions at Antioch College must be consensual.
 Affirmative Consent means verbally asking and verbally giving or denying consent for all levels of sexual behavior.
 Non-consensual sexual behavior, verbal and physical sexual harassment are not tolerated at Antioch College.
-Antioch College strongly encourages students, faculty, staff and visitors to report any violations of local, state, and federal law or conduct deemed inappropriate under this policy, to the college’s Title IX Coordinators, or when appropriate, to law enforcement officials.
+Antioch College strongly encourages students, faculty, staff and visitors to report any violations of local, state, and federal law or conduct deemed inappropriate under this policy, to the college’s Title IX Coordinator, or when appropriate, to law enforcement officials.

 Title IX is a federal law that prohibits discrimination on the basis of sex in any federally funded education program.
 Sexual Misconduct is prohibited under this law.
 Title IX is a civil right amendment that prohibits sex discrimination.
 Sex discrimination includes all forms of sexual harassment including verbal and sexual harassment, and sexual violence by employees, students or third parties.
 (It also relates to unequal pay based on gender, discrimination on the basis of pregnancy or parenting status, unequal admissions and financial aid practices, and discrimination on the basis of gender identity or sexual orientation.)